-When it finally comes time to buy a home, many things have to fall into place.
+When it finally comes time to many things have to fall into place.
 You must be financially and emotionally ready.
 You have to find the right home, in the right neighborhood, at the right price.
 You need to make an offer and, of course, have it accepted.
 The point is, when all of the stars align, you need to be ready to make a move — which may not please your landlord.

 If you live in a rental property, chances are you signed a lease.
 Whether that lease will end at the right time for you to buy a home is never guaranteed — which begs the question, should I break my lease to buy a house, if it comes to that?
 The answer depends on your unique rental agreement, your housing needs, and your financial situation.
-Let’s review what the process of breaking a lease to buy a house looks like and what you need to be aware of before you make that decision.

 There are plenty of perfectly valid reasons to want to break a lease, some of which provide you with legal protections in the event your landlord chooses to sue you for doing so.
 You may want to move because the landlord does not maintain proper living conditions on the property, get away from a potentially violent situation, or relocate for a new job.
 None of us can predict the future, and while we generally sign leases in good faith, you may want to move before your lease ends.